 We welcome new Primary (6-9), Junior (10-15) and Senior (16+) members.
-A particular feature of the our Friday night session is that all age groups train at the same time, this is ideal if parents and children want to give this new sport a try together.
+A particular feature of our club is that all ages can train at the same time, this is ideal if parents and children want to give this new sport a try together.
 We also welcome existing Judoka either moving into the area, looking for additional mat time or those returning after a break.

 Please note that we ask parents of children under the age of 8 to initially stay and watch for the duration of each training session until the new member has settled in.